KausthubRaoMohite/KausthubRaoMohite/README.md

 ## Fun Facts(maybe)🤷

 - My ideal morning starts with a protein shake and a successful code compile
-- A whole repository of brainrot, I could go all day
+- A whole repository of brainrot, I could go all day!

 ---
 Thanks for stopping by!
 Feel free to connect, collaborate, or just share your favorite protein shake recipe!!